 Fax: +(51)(1) 618-2724

 U.S. Consular Agency - Cusco

 Fax: +(51)(84) 245-102

 See the Department of State’s Fact Sheet on Peru for information on U.S. - Peru relations.

-A valid passport is required to enter and depart Peru.
+A passport with six months validity is required to enter and depart Peru.
 Migraciones (Immigration) authorities may also require evidence of return/onward travel.
 Be sure your date and place of entry is officially documented by Migraciones, whether you arrive at a port, airport or land border.
 Retain the record of your entry, as you will need it when you depart.

-Your length of approved stay will be set by border officials at the time of entry, and can range from 30 to 183 days.
-Extensions are not usually available, and overstays result in fines.
+Your length of approved stay will be determined by border officials at the time of entry, and can range from 30 to 183 days.
+Extensions for tourists are not usually approved, and overstays result in fines.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Peru.